Yaosang: Dance

 Another feature of this festival is Thabal Chongba (Dancing in the Moonlight).
-Males from various places will come to the site of the festival and dance in circles with the females, holding their hands.
+Men from various places will come to the site of the festival and dance in circles with the women, holding their hands.
 In 2016, this occurred 23–24 March.

 Celebrations

 The locals also engage in feasting to celebrate this festival of merrymaking.
 Of late, there has been a trend of channelling the festive energy toward sporting events to spot out talents at the grassroot level, which is in line with the rich sporting spirit of the Meiteis.